CSCfi/csc-user-guide/docs/apps/braker.md

 ```

 This command should be used in stead of the original _braker.pl_ script as it automatically do
-some settings that allow you to run baraker. _braker-puhti_ is able to use all the command line options
+some parameters that allow you to run BRAKER. _braker-puhti_ is able to use all the command line options
 of _braker.pl_.
 To see the options, run command:

 ```text